coder/docs/setup/air-gapped/infrastructure.md

 description: Learn how to set up a network for air-gapped Coder deployment.
 ---

-This article will walk you through setting up your network to support an air-gapped Coder deployment.
+This article walks through setting up a the supporting infrastructure for an air-gapped Coder deployment.

-If your network already has the following, you can proceed with your
+If the network already has the following, proceed with [the installation](../air-gapped):
-installation:

 - A certificate authority
 - A domain name service